 You can find details of your nearest De Café on the What’s On Page.

-There are five De Cafés across East Dunbartonshire:
+There are six De Cafés across East Dunbartonshire:

 Woodhill Evangelical Church, 30 Wester Cleddens Road, Bishopbriggs G64 2NH

 De Café Lenzie, in association with Lenzie Union Parish Church: second Monday of the month, 1:30 – 3:00pm.

 Lenzie Union Parish Church New Hall, Moncreiff Avenue, Lenzie G66 4LD

 De Café Killermont – in partnership with Killermont Parish Church: fourth Tuesday of the month, 2:00 – 4:00pm

 Killermont Parish Church, Ranoch Drive, Bearsden G61 2LD